patryklbn/portfolio-assessment/setup.md

 </figure>
 <br>
 <br>
-Next, I configured the .NET MAUI App template.
-Before building, signing, and deploying .NET MAUI apps for iOS or macOS, I first needed the latest version of Xcode.
-Xcode is easily available on the App Store; simply search for "Xcode".
+For my personal setup, even though our project might primarily target the Android platform, I wanted to be prepared for potential cross-platform development.
+I installed the latest version of Xcode, which is essential for building, signing, and deploying .NET MAUI apps for iOS or macOS.
+Xcode can be found easily on the App Store by searching for 'Xcode'

 <figure>
   <img src="https://github.com/patryklbn/portfolio-assessment/blob/master/images/2.png?raw=true" alt="App Store">